Call us today on 045 491 700 to book an appointment or find out more about our services

-If you or your spouse are employed and have been paying PRSI for 5 years, you may be entitled to a free examination every year.
+If you or your spouse are employed and have been paying PRSI for 5 years, you may be entitled to a free examination and clean every year.

 Please contact us with your own or spouses' PPS number for us to check if you are eligible.

 If you have Dental cover with your Vhi insurance you can use our direct payment system which means you only pay for your share of the treatment cost and don't have to pay the full amount and claim it back like traditional methods.

 To arrange for direct payment, call Vhi on 046 907 7337 with your policy number and tell them you would like to see us.

 When you call us to make an appointment, tell us you have VHI insurance and there should be no charge for an examination, x-rays and cleaning.
 We ask that you would complete the following form with your policy details and bring it to your appointment (these forms are available at the practice if you forget).